DoranekoSystems/frida-FindoutWhatAccess/README.md

-# Frida - FindOutWhatAccess
+# frida-FindoutWhatAccess

-This project implements the functionality of 'Find out what accesses this address' using Frida.
+Implements 'Find out what accesses this address' using Frida

 ## Setup
 1. Install the required dependencies: